danielmesquitta/chat-app/README.md

 #### On IOS

-This app was created in a Linux computer, so if you want to run it on a iPhone device you will need to do the linking first
+This app was created in a Linux computer, so if you want to run it on an iPhone device you will need to do the linking first

 ```shell
 # Link